plus-rkwitt/flooder/README.md

 ## Usage

-In the following example, we compute **Flood PH** on 100k points, using 1k landmarks, and finally plot the diagrams up to dimension 2.
+In the following example, we compute **Flood PH** on 2M points in 3D, using 1k landmarks, and finally plot the diagrams up to dimension 2.
 You could, e.g., just copy-paste the following code into a Jupyter notebook (note that, in case you just checked out the GitHub repository and did not do a `pip install flooder`, the notebook would need to be in the top-level directory for all imports to work).

 ```python
 import torch